Overview

 Find the configuration file in your project root

-Update Connection String
+Update Connection String for choosen provider

-Modify the DefaultConnection with your database details
+Modify the Provider and ConnectionStrings with your database details

 Run Application